bluesnap/bluesnap-android-int/README.md

 * Configure shopper: Collect a shopper's information and selected payment method
 * Pay with selected payment method: Create a transaction using an existing shopper's selected payment method

 Any of those flows can be done by using either the BlueSnap SDK UI or your own UI, at your convenience.
-Please note that by using your own UI, you will be required to handle the data-transmission to BlueSnap as well.
+Please note that by using your own UI, you will be required to handle the data-transmission to BlueSnap as well, by using the `BlueSnapService` class for performing API calls.

 ## Checkout flow:
 This flow is the most commonly used: the shopper chooses to buy something from you app, and you perform an end-to-end checkout flow.
 If you choose to use BlueSnap SDK UI than you’ll call BluesnapCheckoutActivity to handle the UI and data-transmission to BlueSnap; the shopper is asked to choose the payment method (CC/Google Pay/PayPal) and then fills the relevant payment details.
 The shopper's payment data is tokenized and sent directly to BlueSnap's servers.
 In this flow we support subscription chrage as well.
 The activity result returns some of the (non secure) information, but mainly all you need to do now is to complete the transaction: let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed, or the subscription will become active in case of subscription charge.
 In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.
 If you are using you own UI, you’ll need to collect and send the shopper’s payment info to BlueSnap server.